twosigma/git-meta/slides/presentation.md

 # Slim Internals and Demo

-How does slim work, and how does it compare to VATS?
+How does Slim work, and how does it compare to VATS?

 ---